opensearch-project/documentation-website/_analyzers/tokenizers/lowercase.md

 # Lowercase tokenizer

-The `lowercase` tokenizer breaks text into terms on white space and then lowercases all the terms.
+The `lowercase` tokenizer breaks text into terms at white space and then lowercases all the terms.
 Functionally, this is identical to configuring a `letter` tokenizer with a `lowercase` token filter.
 However, using a `lowercase` tokenizer is more efficient because the tokenizer actions are performed in a single step.

 ## Example usage